covcom/205CDE/03 Introduction to HTML5/README.md

 * `meta` is an empty element with an attribute.
 It is an exception to the start tag / end tag rule.
 We return to these later.
 * UTF-8 is a means of encoding characters in disk or memory.
 Instead of UTF-8, we could have ASCII or ANSI, among many others.
 But UTF-8 (Unicode) covers almost all of the characters and symbols in the world.

 > If you're confused about UTF-8/ANSI etc, you're not alone.
-Read discussions on [StackOverFlow](http://stackoverflow.com/questions/700187/unicode-utf-ascii-ansi-format-differences) and [The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets](http://www.joelonsoftware.com/articles/Unicode.html).
+Read discussions on [StackOverflow](http://stackoverflow.com/questions/700187/unicode-utf-ascii-ansi-format-differences) and [the Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets](http://www.joelonsoftware.com/articles/Unicode.html).

 Once the `head` element is ready, add some markup inside the `body` element of the web page: